ToneSyvertsen/NLP/exercices/NLP_q_ch_4.md

 ```

-This is because tuples are imutable, lists are not.
+This is because tuples are immutable, lists are not.

 3. ☼ Find out how to create a tuple consisting of a single item.
 There are at least two ways to do this.